 10 Amazing Places You Can Go On One Tank Of Gas In New York

-three and a half hours of driving time, and covers 134 miles.
+When the sun is shining, and the wind is breezy, it’s the perfect time of year to take a road trip.
+Depending on what kind of car you’re driving, generally speaking, people can travel around 300 miles on one tank of gas.
+For today’s trip, we’re focusing on the northern Catskill region, a trip that has roughly three and a half hours of driving time, and covers 134 miles.
 Since the trip is only 134 miles, this gives travelers some wiggle room to add in extra stops like discovering more of what’s along the Hudson River, shopping in the town of Woodstock, or even adding in an extra scenic drive to the Ashokan Reservoir.
-The options are amazingly endless.
+The options for the best road trips in New York are amazingly endless.

 With the entire trip mapped out for you, right here, you’ll be able to experience a beautiful and scenic drive through the Catskills.
 Bringing you to waterfalls, historic sites, nostalgic locations and even a couple delicious restaurants, you’ll want to start packing your bags as soon as possible.

 Ready to see what you’ll discover on this charming road trip?
 Check out these 10 amazing places you can visit on one tank of gas: